const-dev/remote/README.rst

    ``remote.py``.

-*  Your laptop (or wherever you put your slides on) and your smartphone should be on the same subnet.
+*  Your laptop (or wherever you put your slides on) and your smartphone should be on the same (high-speed, supposedly) subnet.

 Usage
 -----